Thank you for your interest in applying to graduate school at Montclair State University. You can apply in three easy

 - A requirement of your application is to list the name of every institution that you’ve previously attended (regardless of the length of attendance).
 During the application process, students who have studied in the U.S. may directly upload their unofficial transcripts via their application portal.
 If eligible, we encourage you to take advantage of this option, as sending official transcripts prior to admission may delay the processing of your application.
 Please visit our FAQ Page to learn more about Uploading Your Unofficial Transcripts.

-- If you are an undergraduate student in your last term (aka a Last Term Senior), you may upload an unofficial copy of your current transcript.
+- If you are an undergraduate student in your last term (aka in your final semester and about to graduate), you may upload an unofficial copy of your current transcript.
 Upon acceptance into a graduate program, a final transcript indicating that you have completed your undergraduate studies will be required before the start of classes.
 Applicants earning a degree outside of the U.S. may not apply as last-term seniors.

 - If admitted for the Summer/Fall term, you are required to to submit an official transcript from every college or university you have attended prior to the start of classes.

 - Letters of Recommendation: